Phytominerals and Phytochemical Studies of Azadiracthta indica, Leea guineensis and Parkia biglobosa Leaves

 A.G.
 Boye, G. A. Koffuor, J. N. Boampong, P. A. Amoateng, E. O. Ameyaw, E. O. Ansah, G. M. Addai, C. K. Adjei, J. Addo, and D. K. A. Penu, ‘Gastroprotective effect and safety assessment of Zanthoxylum zanthoxyloides (Lam) Waterm root bark extract’ American Journal of Pharmacy and Toxicology vol. 7, no. 2, pp 73–80, 2012.

-B. E. Omoruyi, G. Bradley, and A. J. Afolayan, ‘Antioxidant and phytochemical properties of Carpobrotus edulis (L.) bolus leaf used for the management of common infections in HIV/AIDS patients in Eastern Cape Province’, BMC Complementary and Alternative Medicine 12, 215, 2012.
+B. E. Omoruyi, G. Bradley, and A. J. Afolayan.
+“Antioxidant and phytochemical properties of Carpobrotus edulis (L.) bolus leaf used for the management of common infections in HIV/AIDS patients in Eastern Cape Province,” BMC Complementary and Alternative Medicine, vol. 12, no 215, 2012.

 B. O. Mbaebie, H. O. Edeoga, and A. J. Afolayan, Phytochemical analysis and antioxidants activities of aqueous of stem bark extract of Schotia latifolia Jacq.
 Asian Pacific Journal of Tropical Biomedicine vol. 2, no. 2, pp 118-124, 2012.